sssangamkrmishra-dev/BTP/docs/design_metadata_sanitizer.md

 **Key design decisions:**
 - **Handler caching:** One handler instance per class, reused across files
-- **Fail-safe:** If sanitization corrupts a file, the original is restored from the `.orig` copy
+- **Fail-safe:** If sanitization corrupts a file, the original is restored from the `.orig` copy and the result's `sanitized` flag is reset to `False` so stats and the caller-facing report reflect the rollback
-- **Idempotency:** Running sanitization twice produces the same result

 ### 5.2 Mode Resolver